masonicboom/netben.ch/README.md

 General
 [x] move CSS out of views and into assets
 [x] move JS out of views and into assets
-[] make and put up logo
+[] require SSID (in the modal popup) before running benchmark, as a limited form of security [] make and put up logo
 [] design layout (header and footer)
 [] write intro copy for homepage